aktersnurra/gustafrydholm.xyz/content/cv.md

   *Keywords: Microservices, Kubernetes, Infrastructure, Helm, CI/CD, Kotlin, Spring, AWS, Terraform*

-- Machine Learning Engineer.
+- Machine Learning Engineer (Cyber Security).
 Saab AB.
-Aug 2018 -- Aug 2021
-    - Intelligence Application.
 Aug 2020 -- Aug 2021
   - Created data mining pipelines for extracting, cleaning, and creating datasets for machine learning models, i.e. train/test sets.
   - Was a driving force in making the system more asynchronous using message passing between microservices, by deploying and maintaining a Kafka instance.
 This improve the architecture by allowing multiple services to subscribe to incoming sensor data and process the information, instead of fetching the data from databases in batches.
   - Developed a modular pipeline for training and evaluating deep learning models with different architectures and/or losses.
 Automatic extraction of the best model based on user defined metric, ready for serving.
   - Built and deployed deep learning models for multi-modal trajectory predictions in production.
   - Took initiative and deployed and maintained a private Python Package Index (PyPI) for all developers.
 Greatly improving the development workflow, e.g. forcing versioning, and reducing/eliminating cross dependencies between locally developed Python packages.
   - Developed a graph algorithm for sensor fusion.
 Deployed it as a microservice listing to incoming sensor data.
 This enabled more complex pattern analysis in downstream services.
   - Reduced the docker image size of the Python microservices from ~2 GB to ~73 MB by utilizing multistage builds and alpine base images.
   - Built pipelines for CI/CD and packages deployment in Tekton.
   - With my docker images and pipelines we where able to reduce the average build times from ~10-30 minutes down to seconds, mostly thanks to improved caching capabilities.

-      *Keywords: Deep Learning, Python, Microservices, Kubernetes,
-      Infrastructure, Helm, CI/CD*
+  *Keywords: Deep Learning, Python, Microservices, Kubernetes, Infrastructure, Helm, CI/CD*

-    - Radar Warning Receiver.
+- Machine Learning Engineer (Surveillance).
+Saab AB.
 Aug 2018 -- Aug 2020
   - Built simulation software for generating realistic signal environments with both radar and/or communication signals.
 Implemented the most common signal encoding for communications, as well as basic to SOTA radar modulations.
 This enabled the team to develop and evaluate different machine learning models and ideas.
   - Researched machine learning models in different stages of the radar warning receiver, with regards to compute and data limitations.
   - Held in several presentations of machine learning papers in a company reading group.
   - Shared the knowledge of implementing and using machine learning to multiple business areas within Saab.

   *Keywords: Deep Learning, Signal Processing, Python, VHDL*

 ### Institutions